From Sofia, we went to Ohrid, stopping in Skopje, the birthplace of Mother Teresa and where Alexander the Great is revered—to this day.

 Ohrid is a city in the southwestern part of Macedonia, on the northeast coast of Lake Ohrid, and its name is based on the city.
 Ohrid and Lake Ohrid are one of the main tourist destinations in Macedonia.
 Due to the large number of churches and monasteries, the city is known as the Balkan and European Jerusalem.
 Ohrid is also known as the “city of light”, a literal translation of its old name, Lychnidos.
 The Ohrid region is included in the UNESCO World Heritage.
 Modern Ohrid is the heir of the ancient Lychnidos.

 The church of Saint John at Kaneo is one of Ohrid’s most iconic landmarks.
-Dating back to the 13th century, the church is perched on a cliff overlooking Lake Ohrid, offering THE BEST views and arguably the best sunset spot in the city!
-This church is actually one of the most photographed sites in Macedonia because of these views (and I’m sure you’ll want to take a few yourself too)!
+Dating back to the 13th century, the church is perched on a cliff overlooking Lake Ohrid, offering great views and arguably the best sunset spot in the city!
+This church is actually one of the most photographed sites in Macedonia because of these views.

 Church of St John—Lake Ohrid stretching for a few hundred kilometres in the background.